Organic Waste

 Methane Emissions

-A Howard County study showed that organic waste makes up 30% of the local municipal solid waste stream.
-Organic waste in landfills is a significant source of methane (CH4) generation and subsequent emissions.
+According to a Howard County study, organic waste like food scraps makes up 30% of the local solid waste stream.
+Food waste in landfills is a significant source of methane (CH4) emissions.
 Methane has more than 25 times the global warming potential of carbon dioxide.
-Therefore, it is critical to reduce methane emissions wherever possible.
+Therefore, it is critical to reduce food waste wherever possible.

 Organic Waste